celestiaorg/CIPs/cips/cip-PFM.md

 ---
 <!-- markdownlint-disable MD013 -->

-> Note:
-**READ CIP-1 BEFORE USING THIS TEMPLATE!**
-This is the suggested template for new CIPs.
-After you have filled in the requisite fields, please delete these comments.
-Note that an CIP number will be assigned by an editor.
-When opening a pull request to submit your CIP, please use an abbreviated title in the filename, `cip-draft_title_abbrev.md`.
-The title should be 44 characters or less.
-It should not repeat the CIP number in title, irrespective of the category.

-**TODO: Remove the note before submitting**

 ## Abstract

 This CIP integrates Packet Forward Middleware, the IBC middleware that enables multi-hop IBC and path unwinding to preserve fungibility for IBC-transferred tokens.